History of LCM's Web

 2006, I also procured

-www.lastchanceministries.net when I acquired my new server.
+www.lastchanceministries.net when I acquired my new server at GoDaddy.
 It is

-now forwarded to my primary domain.
-In June od 2006 we also registered
+now forwarded to my primary domain hosted on GoDaddy.
+In June we registered

 www.carriacou.info which points directly